How to Detect FaceID Bypass Using Deep Fakes in Mobile Apps

 -

-Detect FaceID Bypass Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+Detect FaceID Bypass is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

 -